 To try this method, cut a small potato in half.
 Rub the cut side on the wart until it’s covered in potato juice.
 Repeat twice a day.

-Many people think of dandelion as a pesky weed.
-However, ancient Chinese and Middle Eastern medicine uses dandelion for its medicinal properties.
-Dandelion milk, or sap, is a traditional remedy for skin diseases like warts.
+Many people think of dandelions as pesky weeds.
+However, ancient Chinese and Middle Eastern medicine use dandelions for their medicinal properties.

 To try this method, break apart a dandelion and squeeze out the sticky white sap.
 Apply to the wart once or twice a day.
 Repeat for two weeks.

 Never use dandelions that have been sprayed with chemicals.

 Aloe vera gel is commonly used for skin conditions like burns and psoriasis.
 If your wart is itchy or painful, the gel may provide relief.